Hywan/gutenberg-parser-rs/README.md

 following command will use `just`, you might consider to install it.
 To learn about all the commands, just `just --list`.

-**Note**: Right now, this project needs `rustc` nightly to compile most of the targets.
-The project should switch to stable in a couple of months.
+**Note**: Right now, this project needs `rustc` nightly to compile the WASM target.
+This target should switch to stable in a couple of months.
 Since then, be sure to run the latest nightly version with `rustup update nightly`.

 #### Binary